fzaninotto/screenshot-as-a-service/Readme.md

 # 'cache-control', 'expires', 'etag', 'vary' and 'pragma'.
 # Cache header forwarding only works when a screenshot is rasterized, not
 # when the screenshot is retrieved from the internal file cached (see below).

+# "Retina" resolution screenshot
+GET /?url=www.modernizr.com&retina=true
+# Scales page up by factor 2 to simulate rendering on a device with a
+# high-resolution display.
+The resulting screenshot will double in size, e.g.
+# 2048x1200 for default viewport size of 1024x600.
 ```

 ## Internal file cache